onera/Cassiopee/Intersector/doc/source/Intersector.rst

     .. image:: images/xcelln_mode2.jpg
       :width: 24%

-    *From left to right : Sphere made of 2 overset patches, results with output_type=0,1 and 2 displayed for the non-prioritized patch.*
+    *From left to right: Sphere made of 2 overset patches, results with output_type=0,1 and 2 displayed for the non-prioritized patch.*

     When output_type is 0 or 1, a 'xcelln' field is added to each zone of the PyTree.
     When output_type is 2, the fields defined at center are transferred in the output mesh.